floesche/neuView/COLUMN_ROI_IMPLEMENTATION_SUMMARY.md

   - Hexagonal grid SVG generation
   - Returns structured analysis data including SVG or None if no matches
 - **New Method**: `_generate_hexagonal_grid()` (lines 448-519)
-  - Creates hexagonal grid coordinates using 30°/150° dimensional mapping
+  - Creates hexagonal grid coordinates where row increases toward top-right and column increases upward from bottom-left origin
   - Implements white-to-red color coding for synapse density
   - Generates interactive SVG with tooltips
 - **New Method**: `_value_to_color()` (lines 521-535)